Although the Governor has declared a state of emergency in New Hampshire, all

 Discounted Senior Licenses are available on internet or license agents for Residents who have reached age 68 and whose date of birth is 1948 or later Applicant MUST be at least 68 years of age at the time of purchase to qualify for these rates.

-Those NH Residents born 1947 or earlier must obtain their permanent Milestone License at the NH Fish & Game Department in Concord, Lancaster, New Hampton or at select license agents.
+Those NH Residents born 1947 or earlier must obtain their permanent Milestone License at the NH Fish & Game Department in Concord or at select license agents.
 Call 603-271-3422 for more info.

 All secondary licenses may be purchased on the internet or at license agents.